Cybersecurity & Data Privacy Specialization

 Protecting data and our information systems is of crucial importance to every employer, whether a private company or a public agency.
 Loyola's Master of Science in Legal Studies (MLS) with a specialization in Cybersecurity & Data Privacy Law, will immerse you in the relevant law and teach you the tools and skills to comply with legal requirements to protect information and data, making you an asset to current or future employer.

-The MLS program can be completed in one year, full-time or over the course of two years, part-time.
+The MLS program can be completed in two years the course of two years, part-time.
 Loyola offers evening courses as well as traditional day courses to provide greater flexibility for your schedule and lifestyle.

 - Criminal Law (4 units)